tylerharter/cs301-projects/spring19/lab1/README.md

 When you see the word "Traceback", it means the program crashed.
 The double.py program can only take numbers as digits (so "5" but not "five"), so it crashed when you typed something else.
-Eventually, we'll learn how to understand what gets printed when a program crash to identify the root of the problem, but for now we won't worry about it any further.
+Eventually, we'll learn how to understand what gets printed when a program crashes to identify the root of the problem, but for now we won't worry about it any further.